Schuch666/eva3dm/README.md

 An R-package focusing on evaluation of weather and air quality models.

+The package include:

-The package include Post-processing functions:
+## Model Post-processing functions:

 ✔ `extract_serie()` extract and save time-series from WRF outputs and input files (and compatible NetCDF files);